 The COVID-19 pandemic has shown that the local public health system in Massachusetts is not adequately structured, staffed, or financed to meet large scale public health challenges.
-Despite the dedication of our state’s local health staff and volunteers, the Commonwealth’s decentralized approach to delivering public health services leads to extreme variability across municipalities — and this puts the entire state at risk.
-Now is the time to move rapidly to improve and invest in our local public health system, so that local public health departments can meet the challenges of today – and tomorrow.
+Despite the dedication of our state’s local public health workforce, the Commonwealth’s decentralized approach to delivering public health services leads to extreme variability across municipalities — and this puts the entire state at risk.
+It’s time for Massachusetts to create a 21st-century local and regional public health system that can meet the challenges of today – and tomorrow.

 In response to the challenges faced during the COVID-19 pandemic by hundreds of municipal public health departments and boards of health in Massachusetts, MPHA and a broad coalition of partners have formed the SAPHE 2.0 Coalition.
-Together, we are calling on state leaders to take urgent action to improve the local public health system in Massachusetts.
-Currently, the coalition is supporting passage of the Statewide Accelerated Public Health for Every Community Act (SAPHE 2.0), which would:
+Together, we are calling on state leaders to take urgent action to transform the local public health system in Massachusetts.

 - Ensure minimum public health standards for every community,

 - Increase capacity and effectiveness by encouraging municipalities to share services,

 - Create a uniform data collection and reporting system, and

 - Establish a sustainable state funding mechanism to support local boards of health and regional health departments.